Themis128/matlab-nuxt-app/deployment/README.md

 ---

-**Ready to deploy?** Start with Docker Compose for the fastest setup, or use traditional deployment for more control.
+**Ready to deploy?** Use the Traditional Server Deployment (SSH & systemd) for robust production deployments.
+Containerized options are legacy/optional and not required.